ZEISS-PiWeb/PiWeb-Api/_pages/API/01-general.md

 {% capture table %}
 REST API        | .NET SDK (C# API)
 ------------- | -----------------------------------------------------------------------------------
-This is the interface provided directly by PiWeb server.
+This is the interface provided directly by PiWeb Server.
 It consists of two main services, DataService and RawDataService, explained in the section [Services](#gi-services "Services").
 Requests are made using HTTP(S), and data is transferred in [JSON format](#gi-formats "Formats"). | The .NET SDK offers C# client implementations for DataService and RawDataService.
 This way you can develop software using C# objects, methods and available properties instead of pure HTTP(S) and JSON.
 You can find further information in the [.NET SDK documentation](http://zeiss-piweb.github.io/PiWeb-Api/sdk/ ".NET SDK documentation").
 {% endcapture %}
 {{ table | markdownify | replace: '<table>', '<table class="table table-hover">' }}